 Substantially all of our assets are located in China and substantially all of our revenues are derived from our operations there.
 Accordingly, our business, financial condition, results of operations and prospects are affected significantly by economic, political and legal developments in China.
 The Chinese economy differs from the economies of most developed countries in many respects, including amount of government involvement, level of development, growth rate, control of foreign exchange and allocation of resources.
 While the Chinese economy has experienced significant growth in the past 30 years, the growth has been uneven across different periods, regions and among various economic sectors of China, and the rate of growth has been slowing since 2012.
 We cannot assure you that the Chinese economy will continue to grow.
 Further, the Chinese government has implemented various measures to encourage economic growth and guide the allocation of resources, some of which may benefit the overall Chinese economy but have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations.
-Also, in the past the Chinese government implemented certain measures, including interest rate adjustment, to control the pace of economic growth.
-These measures may cause decreased economic activity in China, which may adversely affect our business and operating results.
+Also, in the past the Chinese government investments or changes in tax regulations.
+Also, in the past the Chinese government or in the laws and operating results.
 Accordingly, any adverse changes in economic conditions in China, in the policies of the Chinese government or in the laws and regulations in China could have a material adverse effect on the overall economic growth of China.
 Such developments could adversely affect our business and operating results, lead to reduction in demand for our services and adversely affect our competitive position.